Academic publishing: Publishers and business aspects

 In the 1960s and 1970s, commercial publishers began to selectively acquire "top-quality" journals that were previously published by nonprofit academic societies.
 When the commercial publishers raised the subscription prices significantly, they lost little of the market, due to the inelastic demand for these journals.
 Although there are over 2,000 publishers, five for-profit companies (Reed Elsevier, Springer Science+Business Media, Wiley-Blackwell, Taylor & Francis, and SAGE) accounted for 50% of articles published in 2013.
 (Since 2013, Springer Science+Business Media has undergone a merger to form an even bigger company named Springer Nature.)
 Available data indicate that these companies have profit margins of around 40% making it one of the most profitable industries, especially compared to the smaller publishers, which likely operate with low margins.
 These factors have contributed to the "serials crisis" – total expenditures on serials increased 7.6% per year from 1986 to 2005, yet the number of serials purchased increased an average of only 1.9% per year.

 Unlike most industries, in academic publishing the two most important inputs are provided "virtually free of charge".
 These are the articles and the peer review process.
 Publishers argue that they add value to the publishing process through support to the peer review group, including stipends, as well as through typesetting, printing, and web publishing.
 Investment analysts, however, have been skeptical of the value added by for-profit publishers, as exemplified by a 2005 Deutsche Bank analysis which stated that "we believe the publisher adds relatively little value to the publishing process...
 We are simply observing that if the process really were as complex, costly and value-added as the publishers protest that it is, 40% margins wouldn't be available."

+Studies found the topic-specificity of scientific journals together with high impact factor expectations for career advancement some scientists have limited options in which journals to publish their work, resulting in limited competition in parts of academic publishing.